Gudu-Diana/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that changes the working directory to the user home directory
+a script that displays directory contents in long format